 - Requirements to hold annual general meetings and in-person meetings are now reinstated.

 - Restrictions on a landlord, potential buyer or potential renter entering residential premises due to COVID-19 ended.
-However, health and legal guidelines for isolating, quarantining and physical distancing remain in effect.

 - The 5-year time period to carry out a reserve fund study, prepare a reserve fund report, approve the plan and provide owners with copies of the plan since the approval of most recent reserve fund plan is reinstated.